Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ### Inserting Data from Source XML

-The XML data contains the energy data.
+The exported XML data files contain the energy data.
 Insertion to the database is performed by running

     .\insertData.py

+in the directory the data files are contained.

 ### Inserting Location and Meter Records

 Location and meter records are stored in separate tab-separated files and are inserted using separate scripts.

-1. insertLocationRecords.py
+    insertLocationRecords.py $FILENAME

-1. insertMeterRecords.py
+    insertMeterRecords.py $FILENAME

+### Inserting Weather Data (Kahalui Station)

+    insertWeatherData.py $FILENAME

+### Utility Scripts

+`grantAllPermissionsToDatabase.sh $DATABASE`
+: Set appropriate permissions to databases.